data-science-study-group-portugal/course_modules/03_jupyter_pandas_plotly/README.md

 - A boolean column representing whether they survived the Titanic disaster or not

 ## Exercises
-Your goal is to answer the following questions:
+Your goal is to answer the following questions.
+Use Pandas to manipulate the data.
+Questions 1, 2 and 3 can be answered just with a number, question 4 asks you to produce a new file and a plot.
+Question 5 is more open-ended and plots are the main tool for it.

 - Q1: What's the average age of all Titanic passengers?
 - Q2: What's the average age of the passengers who did not survive?